jasonpaulos/go-algorand/cmd/avmdbg/README.md

 * Breakpoints - the ability to set breakpoints on specific lines of code and specific transactions.

-* Step over & step out - the ability to skip the execution of deeper steps and the ability to jump out of the current transaction group or TEAL program
+* Step over & step out - the ability to skip the execution of deeper steps and the ability to jump out of the current transaction group or TEAL program.

 * Querying - one of the benefits of using a debugger like this is that you have the ability to ask complex question about the state of the world between operations.
 Currently this isn't implemented,